Dogs bite, that is just a fact of life. But dog attacks are not a childhood rite of passage.

 Regardless of whether the dog owner is a relative, friend or neighbor, you should still continue to seek restitution through their homeowner’s insurance policy.

-The attorneys at the Michael Jeffcoat Firm may completely investigate your dog bite suit to determine your losses and further decide what restitution you deserve for your injuries.
+The attorneys at The Jeffcoat Firm may completely investigate your dog bite suit to determine your losses and further decide what restitution you deserve for your injuries.
 From there they can assist you with recover the aforementioned restitution from the dog owner’s insurance company or workers’ compensation.

 CONTACT OUR SOUTH CAROLINA DOG BITE LAWYERS

-Call the Michael Jeffcoat Firm now or use our online contact form for a free review of your case today.
+Call The Jeffcoat Firm now or use our online contact form for a free review of your case today.